 One of the most long-standing marketplaces in the area, the Night Bizarre contains the largest selection of street food under one roof in the entire city.
 If you are looking for options, this is the place for you.

-Simply walk along Chang Klan Road and be awed by the vibrant vendors cooking high-quality meats brought in fresh daily.
+Simply walk along Chang Klan Road and enjoy the vibrant vendors cooking fresh, high-quality meats.

 This place also offers some western food options if you are a little burnt out on Thai food.
 With a trendy courtyard featuring live music, you should feel right at home.